THE UNIVERSITY OF LEEDS LADIES’ CLUB

 8. (a) An AGM shall be held at the end of each Academic session.
 Where circumstances do not permit the holding of a meeting in person the Committee may make arrangements for the meeting to be held by suitable electronic means.

-(c) Independently examined accounts shall be presented at the AGM.
+(d) The independently examined accounts shall be presented at the AGM.

 9. In the event of the Club, for whatever reason, being unable to continue, it shall be wound up by majority vote at an Extraordinary General Meeting (EGM), of which the membership shall have at least 14 days’ notice.
 Any funds remaining in the Club’s bank accounts and any assets shall be allocated to a purpose or purposes nominated by the Committee and agreed at the EGM.